-A Garrity Warning is an advisement of rights usually administered to federal employees/

-• Advises interviewees of their criminal and administrative liability for any statements

-• Advises interviewees of their right to remain silent on any issues that tend to implicate

-• Promulgated by U.S. Supreme Court in Garrity v.
-New Jersey 35 U.S. 493 (1967). • Helps preserve the evidentiary value of statements provided by individuals during internal administrative inquiries, should the matter also result in criminal investigation. • Typical Warning: "You are being asked to provide information as a part of an internal and/or administrative investigation.
+- A Garrity Warning is an advisement of rights usually administered to federal employees/ contractors in internal investigations. - Advises interviewees of their criminal and administrative liability for any statements they may make. - Advises interviewees of their right to remain silent on any issues that tend to implicate them in a crime. - Promulgated by U.S. Supreme Court in Garrity v.
+New Jersey 385 U.S. 493 (1967). - Helps preserve the evidentiary value of statements provided by individuals during internal administrative inquiries, should the matter also result in criminal investigation. - Typical Warning: "You are being asked to provide information as a part of an internal and/or administrative investigation.
 This is a voluntary interview and you do not have to answer questions if your answers would tend to implicate you in a crime.
 No disciplinary action will be taken against you solely for refusing to answer questions.
 However, the evidentiary value of your silence may be considered in administrative proceedings as part of the facts surrounding your case.
 Any statement you do choose to provide may be used as evidence in criminal and/or administrative proceedings."